mcore1976/sim808gpstracker/README.md

 - "sudo chmod +rx compiletmega*" and "sudo ./compileatmega7"  ( for BK-808 board)
 - "sudo chmod +rx compiletmega*" and "sudo ./compileatmega8" ( for other SIM808 boards )

+COMPILATION ON WINDOWS 10 PC :

 If you have Windows 10 machine - follow this tutorial to download and install full AVR-GCC environment : http://fab.cba.mit.edu/classes/863.16/doc/projects/ftsmin/windows_avr.html and use "compileatmegaXX.bat" files for compilaton in the directory where you have downloaded mainX.c files.

-IMPORTANT !!!
-In the code you have to put correct APN, USERNAME and PASSWORD of GPRS access from your Mobile Network Operator before compiling - replace word "internet" with correct words for your MNO (check your with your mobile operator how to configure GPRS access) :

-constchar SAPBR2[] PROGMEM = {"AT+SAPBR=3,1,\"APN\",\"internet\"\r\n"}; // Put your mobile operator APN name here
-constchar SAPBR3[] PROGMEM = {"AT+SAPBR=3,1,\"USER\",\"internet\"\r\n"}; // Put your mobile operator APN username here
-constchar SAPBR4[] PROGMEM = {"AT+SAPBR=3,1,\"PWD\",\"internet\"\r\n"}; // Put your mobile operator APN password here

-... otherwise you won't be able to receive GSM Cell location when vehicle is indoor (garage ?) !!!
+You have to be logged as Windows Administrator and run "cmd" from search window to do that.
+Then use commands like "cd XXXXX" to change working directory to get to downloaded source files.

 If you are having problems with C code compilation or USBASR programmer you may also look at these tutorials  :  http://www.linuxandubuntu.com/home/setting-up-avr-gcc-toolchain-and-avrdude-to-program-an-avr-development-board-in-ubuntu